top of page

 “They caught me in the jungle and brought me here.”

-“Me too,” the boy said.
+“Me too,” he said.
 “But where did you come from?”

 Xander paused, struck by this question.
 He revisited the facts that he knew.
 If this truly was a dream, then that meant he was asleep in his bed at home, in Astor, on Earth.
 But that was an answer the boy might not understand.
-So he thought for a moment, then said, “I came from the beach and took shelter in the jungle.
+So instead, he said, “I came from the beach and took shelter in the jungle.
 That’s where they found me.
 I tried to run, but it was useless.”

 “It’s over once they see you.
 We’re lucky they haven’t decided to get rid of us yet.”
-The boy gestured through the gap in the wall at a blazing pile of debris.
+He gestured through the gap in the wall at a blazing pile of debris.

 “Are those . . . bodies?”